Don’t Eliminate Standardized Testing for Teacher Candidates

 A push to jettison Praxis core exams in North Carolina is based on flawed premises.

 [Editor’s note: This article is the second in a three-part series on teacher education in the UNC System.
-To read the first installment, on the North Carolina Teaching Fellows program, please click here.]
+To read the first and third installments, please click here and here.]

 North Carolina is facing a teacher shortage.
 The state is struggling to produce enough teachers for its K-12 schools and is currently relying heavily on substitute teachers to fill the gaps.
 This in turn puts pressure on the state’s colleges and universities to boost enrollment in education programs with the hope that graduates will stay and teach in North Carolina.
 How can the state go about resolving this issue?
 Some think that adjusting the teacher-licensure process is the solution.